-When Heinz-Kraft attempted a hostile take-over, motivated also by the misunderstanding that Unilever’s actions on sustainability got in the way of maximizing shareholder benefit, it not only failed but eventually lost much of its own shareholder value because its old style business approach was out of touch with economic megatrends towards regeneration, which support companies like Unilever to thrive.
+When Kraft Heinz attempted a hostile take-over, motivated also by the misunderstanding that Unilever’s actions on sustainability got in the way of maximizing shareholder benefit, it not only failed but eventually lost much of its own shareholder value because its old style business approach was out of touch with economic megatrends towards regeneration, which support companies like Unilever to thrive.

 Bayer destroyed an unprecedented amount of shareholder value by purchasing Monsanto.
 Very smart and highly experienced old school managers, investment bankers and other advisers thought this was Bayer’s most promising step into the future, tragically misjudging opportunity and risk.

-That is why the Dow Jones sustainability index as well as other indexes pointing towards regeneration now regularly outperform ‘business as usual’ indexes that provide lower risk-adjusted returns.
-Deutsche Bank therefore predicts that soon 50% of all assets will align with ESG criteria, which point in the direction of Regenerative Value Creation.
+This is why the Dow Jones sustainability index, as well as other indices pointing towards regeneration now regularly outperform ‘business as usual’ indices that provide lower risk-adjusted returns.
+Deutsche Bank, therefore, predicts that soon 50% of all assets will align with ESG criteria, which point in the direction of Regenerative Value Creation.

 As business leaders we know things are rarely black or white.
 They have many shades of grey.
 And they can evolve.
 Bayer can regenerate and become a leader like Microsoft that turned itself around by fundamentally regenerating its culture and by not only promising become carbon neutral but by committing to extract from the atmosphere all carbon it ever emitted.

-Through the Gates Foundation much of shareholder value Microsoft generated is now supporting diverse stakeholders.
+Through the Gates Foundation much of the shareholder value Microsoft generated is now supporting diverse stakeholders.
 Bill Gates’s face is a testament to the timeless wisdom that in the market of human fulfillment, love and service outperform money and power.

 Danone like so many other companies struggles with plastic.
 In Indonesia it committed to become plastic neutral.
 It also developed genuine relationships with civil society.
-When the government considered to revoke the license of foreign water companies, it was Greenpeace that defended Danone’s inspiring stance invites local producers to follow.
+When the government considered revoking the license of foreign water companies, it was Greenpeace that defended Danone’s inspiring stance and invited local producers to follow.
 The license to operate is not God given.
 Especially for multinationals it is earned through concrete regeneration and respectful relationships.